thomasabishop/eolas/Electronics/Physics_of_electricity/Voltage.md

 ## Difference of potential and the tranfer of energy

-We noted in the discussion of [current](/Electronics/Physics_of_electricity/Current.md) that current flows when there is difference of potential between two points with negatively charged atoms at one point and positively charged atoms at the other.
+We noted in the discussion of [current](/Electronics/Physics_of_electricity/Current.md) that current flows when there is a difference of potential between two points with negatively charged atoms at one point and positively charged atoms at the other.

-'Difference of potential' is the same thing as voltage.
-We use the term 'voltage' to denote the propensity for charge to flow from one place to another.
+_Difference of potential_ is the same thing as voltage.
 Voltage is essential to current because it is the force that enables the current to flow.

-## Distinguishing _voltage_ from _electric field_

 Without voltage there can be no current because in their natural state, the electrons in an atom are in random motion with no direction.
 To produce a current, energy must be imparted to the electrons so that they all flow in the same direction.

 Voltage is the application of this energy.
-Any form of energy that dislodges electrons from atoms can be used to produce current.
+Any [form of energy](/Electronics/Physics_of_electricity/Voltage_sources.md) that dislodges electrons from atoms can be used to produce current.
+Thus:

-> It is important to realise that in this process energy is not 'created', rather there is a transfer of energy from one form to another.
-The force applied to generate the currThe Expanse Season 4
+> Voltage is the work required per coulomb to move a charge from one point to another.

-## Distinguishing _voltage_ from _electric field_

-It can be confusing that two different symbols often seemed to be used interchangeably when talking about voltage: $V$ and $E$.
-However, while they broadly point to the same phenomenon there is a difference in emphasis.

-- $V$ stands for volts or voltage conceived purely in terms of the difference in potential between two points: the positive and negative terminals
-- $E$ stands for electric field.
-This is the field that surround each electric charge and exerts force on all other charges in the field, attracting or repelling them.
-So it is more the physical process that the volatage represents rather than the numerical representation of the potential between the terminals.

-## Voltage sources

-The following are the main sources of voltage:

-- friction
-- magnetism
-- chemicals
-- light
-- heat
-- pressure

-Energy in these states can be transformed into energy as current.
-We will review the most common sources below.

-### Magentism (electrical generators)

-Magnetism is used the voltage source in electrical generators by far the most common method of producing powerful and large currents at scale.

-If a conductive wire is passed through a magnetic field voltage will be produced so long as there is motion between the magnetic field and the conductor.
-A **generator** is a device that generates current in this manner.
-Generators themselves need to be powered.
-They can be powered by steam from a nuclear power plant, water, wind, coal or other fossil fuels.
-The Expanse Season 4

-#### AC/DC

-Depending on how it is wired, a generator can produce **directed current** (DC) or **alternating current** (AC):

-- **Directed current**

-  - The electrons flow in only one direction

-- **Alternating current**
-  - The electrons flow in one direction and then the other

-### Chemicals (cells and batteries)

-The chemical creation of current is the physics behind [batteries](/Electronics/Cells_and_batteries.md).
-Chemical current production produces currents on a smaller and less industrial scale than generators.

-A chemical cell consists in two dissimilar metals such as copper and zinc.
-We call these the **electrodes**.
-They are immersed in a salt, acid or alkaline solution.
-We call these the **electrolytes**.
-The electrolyte pulls the free electrons from the copper electrode which leaves it imbalanced with a positive charge.
-The zinc electrode attracts the free electrons from the electrolyte giving it a negative charge, thus a difference of potential is achieved.

-### Light (photovoltaic cells)

-Solar energy can be converted to electrical energy through solar panels which are large collections of **photovoltaic cells**.

-When the surfaces of these cells are exposed to light, it dislodges electrons from their orbits around the surface atoms of the cell material.
-For each cell this only produces a very small amount of energy, therefore large quantities must be used.
+### Voltage exists even without current

+Given that voltage is the force that generates current, it would be natural to think that voltage only exists when a voltage source (such as a [battery](/Electronics/Cells_and_batteries.m`)) is connected to a circuit.
+This however is not the case.
+Even if a 9V battery isn't connected to anything it still has a difference of potential of 9-volts accross its terminals.
+Remember voltage is _potential energy_ not just the actualisation of that energy.

 ## Voltage rise and voltage drops